miguelabdonsh/Animal-Recognition-CNN/README.md

 ### Model 2

 The second model proposes design changes based on the results and analysis of the first model.
-The objective is to improve the performance of the classification by applying relevant concepts and techniques discussed in class.
+The objective is to improve the performance of the classification to seek a better development of the model.